-The proposed solution of CMP280 seeks to remove liability from Storage Parties for the Demand Residual element of the TNUoS tariff and to introduce a new Storage Tariff.
+CMP280 seeks to remove liability from Generator and Storage Parties for the Demand Residual element of the TNUoS tariff.
 The Workgroup consulted on this Modification and a total of 13 responses were received.
 These responses can be views in Section 5 of this Report.